ebezzam/frius/README.md

 the conventional approaches.

-For the task of localization, we identify a suitable candidate for FRI and EDM techniques, most notably for the task of non-destructive evaluation (NDE) where we can identify a small amount of desired features at rates lower than conventional methods.
+For the task of localization, we identify a suitable candidate for FRI and EDM techniques, most notably for the task of identifying a sparse number of bright reflectors.
+We consider an example of non-destructive evaluation (NDE) where we would like to identify a small amount of defects at rates lower than conventional methods.

 ## Citation